 It can be incredibly distressing and overwhelming to learn that someone you care about is having thoughts of suicide.

 You might feel a mix of fear, confusion, and helplessness.
 However, your support can make a profound difference.
-This article provides a template for how to approach and support someone “feeling suicidal” or “having suicidal thoughts”.

 Understanding the Situation: What You Need to Know